 Once your registration is completed, we send you a confirmation letter with your unique customer number and instructions on how to log in to PTX Express.

-You can then use PTX Express to manage your payroll tax obligations.
+You can then use PTX Express to manage your payroll tax.

 Each employer registered for payroll tax in Victoria must pay payroll tax monthly unless we approve an annual payment.